 “We have heard it loud and clear: Discovery and distribution are lacking on the open web and RSS hasn’t been ‘mainstream consumer’ friendly,” Paul Bakaus, Google’s head of web creator relations, said in a tweet.

 “Today, we are announcing an experimental new way, powered by RSS, to follow creators with one click,” Bakaus added.

 The test is small-scale — the following sites will only be an option for some US users of Chrome Canary (the bleeding-edge version of Chrome that lets enthusiasts access beta features).

-It’s not clear whether this feed is wholly dependent on sites providing RSS support or if Google will fill in the gaps itself, the report said.
+It’s not clear whether this feed is wholly dependent on sites providing RSS support or if Google will fill in the gaps itself.